Towards Spatial Trace with Reasoning in Vision-Language Models for Robotics: Experiments

 \textbf{Scale regression supervision boosts metric awareness.} In \cref{tab: ablation} (ID E \& F \& H), we compare supervising the metric scale factor using regression loss, next-token prediction loss, and no supervision.
 The regression-based model performs best.
 While textual (next-token) supervision of offers slight gains, it remains inferior to regression.
 We observe that: \textbf{(1)} pure next-token prediction supervision—whether or not the scale factor is included as output—demands extensive data to improve scale awareness as shown in recent work~\cite{cai2025depthlm}; \textbf{(2)} explicitly predicting the scale factor, particularly for RGB-only inputs (as in our RGB/RGB+$\mathcal{X}$ mixed training), forces models to learn scale information without relying on auxiliary geometry, thereby bolstering capability.

-\textbf{Metric-sensitive reward advances the accuracy of spatial tracing} In \cref{tab: spatial trace}, integrating process rewards boosts the overall success rate by $4\%$ (absolute) compared to purely outcome-based methods.
+\textbf{Metric-sensitive reward advances the accuracy.} In \cref{tab: spatial trace}, integrating process rewards boosts overall success rate by $4\%$ compared to purely outcome-based methods.
 Notably, using only these metric-agnostic outcome-based rewards yields smaller improvements on 3D metrics and overall success rates compared to the gains observed on 2D metrics, relative to SFT.
 This highlights that leveraging {\dname}’s key step annotations to supervise metric-grounded step-wise perception enables more accurate traces in complex spatial relations.